hmcts/cnp-aks-rbac-pipelines/README.md

 ### Variable Groups

-As maintaining Variable groups in UI is tedious , all AKS pipeline variable groups are managed as code in here.
+As maintaining Variable groups in UI is tedious, all AKS pipeline variable groups are managed as code in here.

 * To update repository with variable groups if changed through UI , run [Get All Script][variablegroups/scripts/get-all-variable-groups.sh] with a Personal Access Token.
 * Pipeline uses [Update Script][variablegroups/scripts/update-variable-groups.sh] to update all variable groups in [Variable Groups][variablegroups/] while building master branch.